lockys/dot-files/readme.md

 dev-env
 ==
-Personal recording of development environmenti and tools.
+Personal recording of development environment and tools.

 LICENSE